AndrewWPhillips/eggql/README.md

 }
 ```

-which will produce JSON output that includes Droid specific (the `primaryFunction` field) data:
+which will produce JSON output like this:

 ```json
 {